barkov021/murder-analysis/Crime data.md

 #the introduction of crack cocaine during the late 1980s and early 1990s.

-#So comparing all states on the scale isn't informative, so I will deduct DC
+#So comparing all states on the scale isn't informative, so that I will deduct DC

 murder_rate_table_50 <- murder_rate_table %>%
 filter(State != "DC")